-The success of the shotgun sequencing effort was due in part to the recent publication of the C. gigas genome, emphasizing that the dissemination of genomic resources provides invaluable for the scientific community. hese research results demonstrate shotgun sequencing s viable approach for biological discovery and will likely play an important role in future studies on oyster physiology.
+The success of the shotgun sequencing effort was due in part to the recent publication of the C. gigas genome, emphasizing that the dissemination of genomic resources provides invaluable opportunities for advancement for the scientific community.
+The sharing of these large datasets, such as the genome and the gill proteome, will support further research into the effects of environmental changes on the oyster in terms of both acclimatization and adaptation.
+The characterization of the scope of acclimatization and adaptation are instrumental in understanding how the Pacific oyster, an ecologically and economically important species, can respond to climate change at the physiological and population levels.
+These research results demonstrate shotgun sequencing as a viable approach for biological discovery and that it will likely play an important role in future studies on oyster physiology.

 FUNDING